Ja4e/DE-ENCRYPTOR/README.md

     RSA Encryption/Decryption: 3 key sizes (1024, 2048, 4096 bits)

 This tool can be used to hash and dehash data, as well as to encrypt and decrypt using AES and RSA.
 Note that brute-forcing AES or RSA keys is currently considered infeasible.

+recently added overkill encrytion with RSA4096 with AES256